DanKim0213/Today-I-Learned/Develop/Test/check-arguments.md

 ---

-If you have any questions or ideas, please make a comment of this issue :)
+If you have any questions or ideas, please leave a comment on this issue :)